 climate ethics & policy

-David Morrow's current scholarly work focuses on climate ethics and climate policy, with a special interest in the ethics and governance of climate engineering.
+David Morrow's current scholarly work focuses on climate ethics and climate policy, with a special interest in the ethics and governance of carbon removal and solar geoengineering.
 This page includes links to selected publications.

 FAIRNESS IN ALLOCATING THE GLOBAL EMISSIONS BUDGET